fly-apps/coredns/README.md

 ## CoreDNS

-While CoreDNS offers a number of methods to configure the DNS records that it will server, we will use the simplest approach: a "traditional" DNS [zone file](https://en.wikipedia.org/wiki/Zone_file).
+While CoreDNS offers a number of methods to configure the DNS records that it will serve, we will use the simplest approach: a "traditional" DNS [zone file](https://en.wikipedia.org/wiki/Zone_file).
 We will require two configuration files: the first is the `Corefile`, a config for CoreDNS itself, the second is the DNS zone file.

 The `Corefile` contains the following entry: